Azharrahman1/pdsnd_github/README.md

 The first five individual trip data, if needed and more data if required.

 ### Files used
-Chicago.csv
-New York.csv
+Chicago.csv, New York.csv and Washington.csv
-Washington.csv

 ### Credits
-Udacity excercises Stackoverflow
+Udacity excercises and Stackoverflow